 - 18 June 2015: Sylvester McCoy stories debut.

 - 28 June 2015: RTVN ceases screening separate schedules, and from 29 June airs the same as Retro TV.
 The channel subsequently closed down in 2019.

 - From 14 July 2015 onwards, with the seven Doctors now in the mix, the two separate streams continues: one on weekends, the other on weekdays.

-- As of early 2019, the series is still playing on rotation...
+- As of early 2020, the series is still playing on rotation on the parent station...